cosuss/cosuss/README.md

-I am currently an undergraduate student at Gachon University, Division of Interdisciplinary Studies, with a strong passion for Artificial Intelligence, Machine Learning, and Large Language Models.
+I am currently an undergraduate student at Gachon University, College of Liberal Studies, with a strong passion for Artificial Intelligence, Machine Learning, and Large Language Models.